uport-project/docs/README.md

 #### Front matter (index)

-  Think of this as the display order for the content; it is used to sort each category and control the ordering of navigation links.
+  Think of this as the display order for the content; it is used to sort each category and control the ordering of navigation links.  *Note:* if the frontmatter does not contain an index, the site-generator will assume it is sub-content that does not belong in table of contents or navigation menu.

 #### Front matter (category)